Questionable Things About JFK's Presidency

 The dramatic escalation of the Vietnam War

 One of the biggest foreign policy issues that JFK inherited from the Eisenhower administration was a growing financial and military commitment to the fledgling Republic of Vietnam.
-Previously, when he was a congressman in the House and Senate in the early-1960s, Kennedy had gone on record against any U.S. engagement in Vietnam (via Ronald E. Powaski in "The Cold War: The United States and the Soviet Union, 1917-1991").
-During the First Indochina War between the Viet Minh and the French, he called the prospect of U.S. military aid to the French "dangerously futile and self-destructive."
+Previously, when he was a congressman in the House and Senate in the early 1960s, Kennedy had gone on record against any U.S. engagement in Vietnam.
+During the First Indochina War between the Viet Minh and the French, he called the prospect of U.S. military aid to the French "dangerously futile and self-destructive" (via Ronald E. Powaski's "The Cold War: The United States and the Soviet Union, 1917-1991").

 However, by the time he was on the campaign trail in 1960, Kennedy was singing a different tune.
 Worried about Chinese Premier Mao Zedong's growing communist influence in Asia, JFK now favored much more aggressive tactics in Vietnam.
-He initiated a counterinsurgency strategy to combat the Viet Cong's use of guerilla warfare and started to allow the direct participation of U.S. soldiers in combat against the communists.
+He initiated a counterinsurgency strategy to combat the Viet Cong's use of guerrilla warfare and started to allow the direct participation of U.S. soldiers in combat against the communists.

 JFK supported the assassination of Ngo Dinh Diem

 In protest, one Buddhist Monk, Quang Duc, doused himself in gasoline and immolated his body in front of the entire world.
 However, South Vietnamese President Ngo Dinh Diem (pictured above) continued to escalate his government's war on the Buddhists, and his forces started to openly kill women and children in their pagodas.
-Soon, the Kennedy administration started to secretly discuss plans to remove Diem from power.
+Soon, the Kennedy administration began to secretly discuss plans to remove Diem from power.

 His administration's use of the CIA

-Whereas Eisenhower's administration had launched about 170 CIA operations during the entire two-term presidency, Kennedy initiated nearly as many, 163, in less than one term.
+Whereas Eisenhower's administration had launched about 170 CIA operations during the entire two-term presidency, Kennedy initiated nearly as many — 163 — in less than one term.
 This meant the CIA was conducting operations at double the rate under Kennedy compared to Eisenhower, including the aforementioned plots against Fidel Castro.

 JFK's embarrassing summit with Nikita Khrushchev